wolf-ed/Quote-Wiser/README.md

 ## Introduction

-This is a short project, where you can print quotes in a random order, add them to your Favorites, print all your Favorite Quotes, and go back to previous quotes.
+This is a short project, where you can:
+* Go back to previous quotes         --> Prev
+* Add quotes to your Favorites       --> Add Fav
+* Print quotes in a random order     --> Next
+* Printrint all your Favorite Quotes --> See Favs

 ## Link
 ### **https://wolf-ed.github.io/quotes-manager/**